 Josie mails a letter to her deceased parents every Christmas, but this Christmas she accidentally hits a stranger named Max with her bike on the way to the post box.

 I don’t want to spoil anything, but if you are looking for a Christmas book that ends with a bow and smile, you may want to look elsewhere.
+Despite this, we needed to include this on our list of best holiday books.

 A cute guy befriends them and I thought I was getting the romance I was looking for.
 In actuality, the book takes a dark turn and deals with loneliness, depression, childhood disabilities, and grieving.